mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

-Importantly, the heatmap is based only on the subset of genes identified as significantly varying (Padj < 0:05, typically only a few hundred) in order to enhance the patterns, since otherwise they would be washed out by the rest of the genes in the genome, the majority of which usually do not exhibit significant variation in counts.
+Importantly, the heatmap is based only on the subset of genes identified as significantly varying (Padj < 0:05, typically only a few hundred genes) in order to enhance the patterns, since otherwise they would be washed out by the rest of the genes in the genome, the majority of which usually do not exhibit significant variation in counts.